All posts

 The Numbers: Before and After

-Here is what we typically see when businesses switch from manual follow-ups to an automated sequence:
+Here is what we typically see when businesses switch from manual follow-ups to an automated reminder sequence:

 Average days to payment: Drops from 38 days to 18 days.
 That is 20 days of cash flow unlocked on every invoice.